-Proposals must have a concrete implementation plan with well-conceived objectives and indicators that are specific, measurable, achievable, relevant and reliable, time-bound, and trackable (SMART), have established baselines, and include at least one outcome or impact indicator per objective; objectives should be clearly linked to the sectors.
+Proposals must have a concrete implementation plan with well-conceived objectives and indicators that are specific, measurable, achievable, relevant, and reliable, time-bound, and trackable (SMART), and have established baselines; objectives should be clearly linked to the sectors.
 Objectives and indicators should originate from the Standardized Program Objectives and Indicators section above and be detailed in the attached objectives and indicators table (Attachment B).
 Applicants may include additional objectives and indicators if they choose.

 RSC applicants must have evidence of effective coordination with U.S. government agencies, non-governmental organizations, and international organizations involved with the USRAP and possess management capacity at the agency's headquarters sufficient to oversee the operation of the RSC.
+RSC applicants must detail in a separate narrative direct support (e.g., facilities, services, other support) provided for USCIS activities.